Minnesota Wildflowers

 Flower: Flower shape: 5-petals Cluster type: panicle

-[photo of flowers] Small clusters of flowers at the end of mostly erect, branching stems.
+[photo of flowers] Clusters of several to many flowers at the ends of mostly erect, branching stems.
 Individual flowers are ¼ to 1/3 inch across with 5 yellow petals alternating with 5 narrow green sepals, and a cluster of 12 to 20 erect yellow stamens in the center.
-The sepals are sharply pointed and longer than the petals.
+The sepals taper to a sharply pointed tip and are longer than the petals.

 Leaves: Leaf attachment: opposite Leaf type: simple